What Size Hail Damages a Roof? 1-Inch, Quarter-Size & 2-Inch Hail Explained

 On asphalt shingles, it often loosens or removes granules.
 On metal roofs, it usually leaves dents.
 Different materials react differently, but the result is the same.
 The roof becomes more exposed over time.

 Unlike normal wear, hail damage usually appears in random patterns across the roof rather than in uniform areas.
-In many cases, the signs aren’t obvious from the ground.
+In many cases, damage may look minor from the ground but become more obvious during a closer inspection.

-- Dark or bruised circular spots on asphalt shingles.
-Hail damage on shingles often appears as a dark spatter pattern.
+• Dark or bruised spots on asphalt shingles

 How to Tell If Your Roof Has Hail Damage